dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

 ## Overview

 Dapr provides a mechanism for defining and applying fault tolerance/resiliency policies via a [resiliency spec]({{< ref "resiliency-overview.md#complete-example-policy" >}}).
 The resiliency spec is defined in the same location as components and is applied when the Dapr sidecar starts.
 The sidecar determines when and how to apply resiliency policies to your Dapr API calls.
+In self-hosted mode, the resiliency spec must be named `resiliency.yaml`.
+In Kubernetes Dapr scans all resiliency specs.
 Within the resiliency spec, you can define policies for popular resiliency patterns, such as:

 - [Timeouts]({{< ref "policies.md#timeouts" >}})
 - [Retries/back-offs]({{< ref "policies.md#retries" >}})
 - [Circuit breakers]({{< ref "policies.md#circuit-breakers" >}})

-Policies can then be applied consistently to [targets]({{< ref "targets.md" >}}), which include:
+Policies can then be applied to [targets]({{< ref "targets.md" >}}), which include:

 - [Apps]({{< ref "targets.md#apps" >}}) via service invocation
 - [Components]({{< ref "targets.md#components" >}})